themindfuldev/talk-lazy-loading-es2015-modules/README.md

 ## System.js

+- [System.js](https://github.com/systemjs/systemjs) is a module loader which supports AMD, CommonJS, ES2015 and global scripts.
-- [System.js](https://github.com/systemjs/systemjs) has asynchronous module loading using a Promises-based API
+- Is performs asynchronous module loading using a Promises-based API.
-- Promises can be chained and combined
+- Promises can be chained and combined.
-- *`Promises.all `* can load multiple modules in parallel
+- *`Promises.all `* can load multiple modules in parallel.

 ----